 I also love making Instant Pot Chicken Congee (Chicken Jook).
 This recipe pressure cooks the congee in 40 minutes, which is good.
 When I have more time or want to cook overnight or want a creamier congee, I set the pressure timer for 60 minutes which is reflected in the congee recipes in the cookbook.

-I recently added another recipe from the Chinese Instant Pot Cookbook, Baby Bok Choy Instant Pot Recipe, which is another easy recipe to try and the results are amazing.
+I recently added two other recipes from the Chinese Instant Pot Cookbook, Baby Bok Choy Instant Pot Recipe, which is another easy recipe to try and the results are amazing.
+The other recipe is Lu Rao Fan, Braised Pork and Egg Rice Bowl, Easy Instant Pot Recipe.

 Allergy Aware Soy-Braised Duck Legs